macadmins/sofa/web/self-hosted.md

      import { defineConfig } from 'vitepress';

      export default defineConfig({
-       base: '/repo-name/', // Replace 'repo-name' with your actual repository name
+       base: '/sofa/', // Use 'sofa' here as shown or replace with your actual repository name if it's different
        title: 'SOFA - by Mac Admins Open Source',
      ```
    - Save the file.